sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 # Amazon S3

 ## Introduction
+- Amazon Simple Storage Service (Amazon S3) is storage for the internet.
+- You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.
 - Amazon S3 is one of the main building blocks of AWS
 - It’s advertised as ”*infinitely scaling*” storage
 - Many websites use Amazon S3 as a backbone